Residential LED Lighting

-Residential LED light bulbs have come a long way in a short period of time.
-There are now more products manufactured with higher lumen counts, multiple color temperatures, improved color renderings, and various style options.
+Residential LED light bulbs have improved substantially and are now manufactured with higher lumen counts, better illuminance, a variety of color temperatures, improved color renderings, and numerous style options.

-In the past we purchased light bulbs based on wattage, but today we examine lumen counts to help determine the right amount of brightness that we need to illuminate a room.
-Lumens are a measurement of how much light you are getting from an LED light bulb.
-The greater the amount of lumens, the more intense the light.
-For example a 9 watt LED light bulb can produce 800 lumens whereas an incandescent light bulb will need 60 watts to produce the same amount of lumens.
-Currently it is much easier to find LED light bulbs with higher lumen counts without spending a fortune.
+Lumens is a measurement of light that a device produces.
+LED light bulbs can produce the same amount of lumens as incandescent light bulbs but with fewer watts.
+For example, a 9 watt LED light bulb can produce 800 lumens whereas an incandescent light bulb will need 60 watts to produce the same amount of lumens.
+As manufacturing standards have improved it is much easier to find LED light bulbs with higher lumen counts without spending a fortune.

 Although there are now more styles than ever, below are three of the more popular light bulbs that are used in both residential and commercial applications that have experienced significant improvements in the previously mentioned areas.

 The pear shape A19 is the workhorse and most recognizable of all the available light bulbs.
 It is easy to obtain in standard 60 watt and 100 watt incandescent equivalents in a variety of retail and online stores but more recently higher lumen count A19’s with better color renderings can be acquired without the need for a special order.

 BR30 flood lights are commonly used in both residential and commercial track lighting and recessed lighting fixtures.
 The most common residential areas are kitchens, living rooms, and recreational room ceilings.
 Sometimes in residential applications 4100K is a popular color choice because 5000K can cause visual discomfort when the lighting source is not shielded by a lamp shade.